 A Note From the Founder

-With me, it has always been unacceptable that the most visible and vilified race of people in America are without our own national news media representation.
-The logic and common sense of it all has always been to me, inescapable.
-Complaining about news media bias on the one hand while marching and demonstrating to gain news media attention on the other should lead to the obvious conclusion; get our own national news media apparatus.
+Even marching and demonstrating to gain news media attention at some point should lead to the obvious conclusion; to get our own national news media apparatus.
 That has been my perception going all the way back to my college days, particularly during the civil rights movement.
-As time went by it became apparent to me that if this obvious solution was to be implemented I will have to be the person to make it happen.
+As time went by it became apparent to me that if this obvious solution was to take place, I would have to be the one to make it happen.

 “A Mind Is A Terrible Thing To Waste ” “A Mindset Is A Hard Thing To Replace”